 The automobile reshaped our conceptions of space revolutionizing the way architects perceive the urban environment and contributing significantly to the transformation of the relationship between architecture and the city.
 No other factor changed the city so drastically during the twentieth century.
 Many architects and architectural critics and theorists have been attracted to ‘automobile vision’.

 This colloquium aims to untie the specificity of car travel as a new episteme, addressing issues related to the emergence of the new perceptual regimes that emerged thanks to the automobile.
 Iain Borden (The Bartlett School of Architecture – UCL), Jae Emerling (College of Arts + Architecture University of North Carolina), and Martino Stierli (The Philip Johnson Chief Curator of Architecture and Design The Museum of Modern Art) are invited to share approaches that can trigger new theoretical frameworks for tackling the automobile vision of architects and urban designers.

 To fully grasp the multiple effects of the car on the way that architects approach the city, new historical perspectives and theoretical concepts seem to be required.
 In our Colloquium “Writing Automobile Histories” we want to explore such an alternative historiographic and theoretical vantage points.

-After the colloquium we will organize a workshop during which the speakers are invited to give a 10 mins feedback to the methodology that is employed in the postdoctoral project.
+After the colloquium a workshop was organised.
+During this workshop the speakers were invited to give a 10 mins feedback to the methodology that is employed in the postdoctoral project of Dr. ir.
+Marianna Charitonidou.
 At this occasion, we intend to have a more informal discussion on the challenges of writing automobile histories.